codota/tabnine-vscode/README.md

 ### **TabNine Deep Cloud:**
 ___
-TabNine is resource heavy.: Running the model on a laptop would not deliver the low latency that TabNine users have come to expect.
+TabNine is resource heavy.
+Running the model on a laptop would not deliver the low latency that TabNine users have come to expect.
 With that in mind, TabNine has developed a Cloud solution, called TabNine Deep Cloud.

 We understand that users concerned with their privacy prefer to keep their code on their own machine.
 Rest assured that we’re taking the following steps to address this concern: